168 pointsby todsacerdoti7 months ago13 comments

 Sure it had quirks (codesigning issues, weird errors from underlying C-level calls, ObjC "primitives" bot playing nicely with C primitives without boxing etc.) but I generally loved the experience especially around WYSIWYG of storyboards.

-• zombot2 hours ago
+• Daedren7 months ago

 > back in the ObjC+storyboard days